Legal NoticesDownload this as a PDF

 4.1 Customers using our TaxCalc CloudConnect Service operate under the same data protection principles as described in Sections 2 and 3, with the exceptions that:

 4.1.1 You remain the Data Controller for personal data uploaded to the TaxCalc CloudConnect Service and any personal data therein is still your legal responsibility.
 ASPL is only a Data Processor in this respect.
-The Data Protection Act of 1998 defines both Data Controller and Data Processor as applicable terms.
+The GDPR defines both Data Controller and Data Processor as applicable terms.

 4.1.2 Further details about the processing of personal data uploaded to the TaxCalc CloudConnect Service can be found in the Cloud Service Agreement (especially Attachment 3).